gumbarros/EmbeddedSass.Net/README.md

 Generated CSS and source-map files are registered as project content, included during publish, and removed by the standard MSBuild clean process.

-See the `EmbeddedSass.Net.Sample.AspNetCore` sample for a complete application.
+See the [EmbeddedSass.Net.Sample.AspNetCore](https://github.com/gumbarros/EmbeddedSass.Net/tree/main/samples/EmbeddedSass.Net.Sample.AspNetCore) sample for a complete application.

 ## AI Notice
 AI tools were used as part of the development process and are disclosed here for transparency.
-The final code was reviewed, refactored and tested by a human (specifically, me, @gumbarros ).
+The final code was reviewed, refactored and tested by a human (specifically me, [@gumbarros](https://www.github.com/gumbarros) ).